Understanding Audio File Types

 It is an industry standard to deliver your final audio file (2-mix) to mixing and mastering engineers in an uncompressed format.
 They simply cannot and will not work with compressed files.
 Take a look at these two waveforms.
 They are the same performance rendered to two different qualities – WAV and MP3.
 The blue waveform on top is the MP3.

 A few more terms you will come across when you deal with audio file formats are Sample Rate, Bit Rate & Bit Depth.
 We will cover these below.

-Sample rate is the number of times the audio is sampled per second.
+The sample rate is the number of times the audio is sampled per second.
 For example, CD audio has a sample rate of 44100 Hz.
 This means that the audio is sampled 44100 times every second.
-Sample rate is measured in “Hertz” – a unit of frequency describing cycles per second.
+The sample rate is measured in “Hertz” – a unit of frequency describing cycles per second.

-Standard CD quality audio uses a sample rate of 44.1 kHz (k means times 1000).
+Standard CD-quality audio uses a sample rate of 44.1 kHz (k means times 1000).
 Sampling Rates range from 8000 Hz (very, very low quality) up to 192 000 Hz (very, very hi quality).
-The disadvantage of very high sample rates is that they deliver a very large files – not to mention – people cannot hear improvement after 44100 Hz (See Blog: Why Waveforms?).
+The disadvantage of very high sample rates is that they deliver huge files – not to mention – people cannot hear improvement after 44100 Hz (See Blog: Why Waveforms?).

 BIT DEPTH and BIT RATE

 Bit Rate and Bit Depth are two more important aspects of digitized sound.
 From the export (or render) window in your DAW, you will probably be able to choose from 16, 24, and 32 bit.
 SoundBrige allows these three options as well as a 32bit float option.
 This refers to Bit Depth – the number of possible values to represent a sample of the signal with.
 Professional studios usually offer bit depths of 24 and 32.